KavinduGD/aws/05-cicd/01-codepipeline/00-intro/readme.md

 ### Artifact

 - A file or set of files that are produced or consumed by actions in the pipeline, such as source code, build outputs, or deployment packages.

+---

+## Git integration

+### supported Git repositories

+- AWS GitHub
+- Bitbucket
+- Gitlab

+### Connecting to a Git repository

+- Create a connection in AWS Codepipeline to link your Git repository to the pipeline.
+- This connection allows CodePipeline to access your code and trigger the pipeline based on changes in the repository.